cca/equella_scripts/collection-export/readme.md

 The `test-collection-samples.js` script tests random samples of XML metadata from exported EQUELLA JSON files against the strict-mods library to verify conversions work correctly.
 We can also download item XML to run the strict MODS conversion on our own.

-## Syllabus Conversion
+## Syllabus Metadata Conversion

 The syllabus.js file converts XML metadata from CCA's "courseInfo" schema to standards-compliant MODS.
-It can be used as a library or passed a single XML file on the command line; it will print the converted MODS to stdout.
+It can be used as a library or passed a single XML file on the command line; it will print the converted MODS to stdout. `npm run sylxmltest` runs the test suite.

-TODO: add `--syllabus` flag to collect.js to convert syllabus XML to MODS.
+Running `node collect` with the `--syllabus` flag will automatically convert syllabus XML to MODS for any items in the collection that have a syllabus attachment.

 ### Converting & Validating MODS Files